-The RDPSP guides development to allow for a maximum of 350 single family detached homes, approximately 17,200 feet of recreational trails, 8.3 acres of active and passive open space recreational uses, and 113 acres of other open space uses including 12 acres of onsite facilities.
-The single-family detached dwellings are planned as two clustered development areas connected by a loop road traversing the site connecting Prado Lane on the north with Crystal Ridge Lane on the south.
-The northern cluster is planned for 131 single family detached homes and the southern cluster is planned for 219 single-family detached homes.
+The RDPSP guides development to allow for a maximum of 350 single family detached homes, at least 17,000 feet of recreational trails, a minimum of 8.0 acres of active and passive open space recreational uses, and around 114 acres of other open space uses including 12 acres of onsite facilities.
+The single-family detached dwellings are planned as three clustered development areas connected by a loop road traversing the site connecting Prado Lane on the north with Crystal Ridge Lane on the south.